Foshay Tower

 The Foshay Tower, now the W Minneapolis – The Foshay hotel, is a skyscraper in Minneapolis, Minnesota.
 Modeled after the Washington Monument, the building was completed in 1929, months before the stock market crash in October of that year.
-It has 32 floors and stands 447 ft high, plus an antenna mast that extends the total height of the structure to 607 ft.
+It has 32 floors and stands 447 ft high, which made it one of the tallest buildings in the Midwest for 48 years.
+The antenna mast extends the total height of the structure to 607 ft.
 The building, which was added to the National Register of Historic Places in 1978, is an example of Art Deco architecture.
 Its address is 821 Marquette Avenue, although it is set well back from the street and is actually closer to 9th Street than Marquette.

 Early skyscraper

 The Foshay Tower marked a significant landmark locally in the push skyward, as the tower was the first in the city to surpass the height of Minneapolis City Hall, completed in 1906.
 It remained the tallest building in Minneapolis until the IDS Center surpassed it in 1972.

 Elevators served the 32-floor tower and the observation deck.
 The elevators were converted to automatic in 1957.
 The fee to ride the elevator was 50 cents from its opening in 1929 until the late 1960s.
+The current fee is $18.

 Structure and interior

 As the building was designed to echo the Washington Monument, the sides of the building slope slightly inward, and each floor of the Foshay Tower is slightly smaller than the one below it.
 It is also unusual in that the tower is set back from the street, with a two-story structure surrounding it on the Marquette Avenue and 9th Street sides.
 The other two sides of the building, facing 8th Street and 2nd Avenue, are now surrounded by 121 South Eighth, which rises to 17 stories on the 2nd Avenue side and entirely obscures the views from the windows of the first seven stories of the Foshay Tower on the 2nd Avenue and 8th Street sides.
 Internally the building uses steel and reinforced concrete.
-The exterior is faced with Indiana limestone, while the interior features African Mahogany, Italian marble, terrazzo, gold-plated doorknobs, a silver and gold plated ceiling, beautiful ornamental bronze entrances and work throughout the building (made by Crown Iron Works Company of Minneapolis), hand wrought iron and three commissioned busts of George Washington.
+The exterior is faced with Indiana limestone, while the interior features African mahogany, Italian marble, terrazzo, gold-plated doorknobs, a silver and gold plated ceiling, beautiful ornamental bronze entrances and work throughout the building (made by Crown Iron Works Company of Minneapolis), hand wrought iron and three commissioned busts of George Washington.
 It cost US$3.75 million to build.
 From the Marquette Avenue side of the structure, the name, "Foshay," is visible in concrete four times on the exterior of the building (once on the top and three times on the street level).